About Us

 The whole family at the Math Super Bowl with Sandy's award-winning 6th grade team, in our old-style team t-shirts.

-Ten-year-old Sandy demonstrating her first BASIC computer program, which may look like an ordinary-tic-tac-toe game but is actually tic-tac-toe on a torus.
+Ten-year-old Sandy demonstrating her first BASIC computer program, which may look like an ordinary tic-tac-toe game but is actually tic-tac-toe on a torus.

 Back to SB Family School Home Page